Community Detection with the Map Equation and Infomap: Theory and Applications

 Networks help researchers analyze complex systems by representing their intricate interactions.
 To simplify networks with numerous nodes and links and uncover their essential structure and dynamics, researchers have developed an array of methods to detect communities, also called modules~\cite{fortunato2010physrep, fortunato2016physrep}.
 These methods vary in goals, assumptions, and interpretations, ranging from generative models representing network formation processes to flow-based approaches capturing processes on the network~\cite{schaub2017many}.
 When choosing a method for a specific problem, users must consider their objectives, the system under study, and the available data~\cite{peel2017ground}.
 The multitude of methods and settings can be daunting.
 Users often struggle to select the most suitable approach and configuration, leading to suboptimal results.

 Two questions stand out when describing network communities: How did the network form?
-How does the network's structure affect processes that take place on the network?
+How does the network's structure affect processes on the network?
 While these questions are often intertwined, and community detection methods handle assumptions about the network's formation, structure, and dynamic processes differently, we can discern two major approaches.
 Different generative methods address the first question, such as community embedding models~\cite{sun2019vgraph}, community-affiliation graph models~\cite{yang2014overlapping}, and stochastic block models with Bayesian inference techniques~\cite{peixoto2019sbm}.
 These methods assume that a latent community structure determines the link distribution.
 Finding an optimal partition representing the underlying structure involves applying statistical inference to fit a generative model to the network data.
 Addressing the second question requires shifting focus to the processes on the network that uncover how nodes share similar dynamical roles.